Northward-Design/gulp-recipes-es6/ingredients/css/browsersync-css/README.md

 ```

 Notes:
-- Errors or warnings reported by Stylelint will not halt remaining tasks in a series.
+- Errors and warnings reported by Stylelint will not halt remaining processes in a task or series.

 Installation
 --------------------------------------------------------------------------------